Close

 Ubuntu Versions

 The openfoam-dev pack provides a packaged installation for Ubuntu of the current development line of OpenFOAM, known as OpenFOAM-dev, that contains the source code for the next major release of OpenFOAM.
 The pack is updated monthly to bring cutting-edge developments to users without them needing to compile source code.
 Updates can conveniently be installed as part of a standard update within the apt package management tool.
-The openfoam-dev pack works with the version of ParaView provided within the latest packaged version release of OpenFOAM — currently v10 (openfoam10) which installs the paraviewopenfoam510 pack.
+The openfoam-dev pack works with the version of ParaView provided within the latest packaged version release of OpenFOAM — currently v11 (openfoam11).
+It installs the standard paraview package with Ubuntu versions 24.04 and 22.04 and customised paraviewopenfoam510 package for Ubuntu 20.04.

 The openfoam-dev pack is available for the following versions of Ubuntu Linux 64bit only: